verilator/verilator/docs/guide/extensions.rst

    Re-enable waveform tracing for all future signals or instances that are declared.

+.. option:: /*verilator&32;unroll_disable*/

+   Used in a statement position to indicate the immediately following loop at the same statement level should not be unrolled by Verilator, ignoring :vlopt:`--unroll-count`.
+This is similar to clang's ``#pragma clang loop unroll(disable)``.

+   This option does not currently disable the C++ compiler's unrolling (or not) of any loops that make it through to the Verilated C++ code.

+.. option:: /*verilator&32;unroll_full*/

+   Rarely needed.
+Used in a statement position to indicate the immediately following loop at the same statement level should always be fully unrolled by Verilator, ignoring :vlopt:`--unroll-count`.
+This is similar to clang's ``#pragma clang loop unroll(full)``.

 .. option:: $stacktrace

    Called as a task, print a stack trace.
 Called as a function, return a